+The court’s primary aim is to achieve a fair outcome.
 The fact that an asset was acquired from a source outside the marriage does not automatically exclude it from the court’s overarching goal of achieving a fair outcome for both parties.
-Where the court is unable to meet both parties’ needs without access to non-matrimonial assets, they may ‘invade’ such assets.
+If matrimonial assets are insufficient to meet both parties’ needs, the court may consider “invading” non-matrimonial assets.

 As per Hart v Hart [2017] EWCA Civ 1306, there is no specific one-size-fits-all approach to non-matrimonial assets.
 Generally though, non-matrimonial assets will not be subject to the principle of equal sharing.
 Except for those limited circumstances where access to non-matrimonial assets is necessary to meet the parties’ needs, the invasion of non-matrimonial assets “would be as rare as a white leopard” (Mostyn J, JL v SL (No 2) (Appeal: Non-Matrimonial Property) [2015] EWHC 360 (Fam)).